ararati/glassofcode.com/content/posts/preventing-memory-leaks-in-js.md

 ```

 ### Unclosed Network Connections
-Memory leaks with unclosed network connections in Node.js can occur when you open network sockets or connections, such as HTTP requests, but didn’t close them properly.
+Memory leaks with unclosed network connections in Node.js can occur when you open network sockets or connections, such as HTTP requests, but don’t close them properly.

 ```javascript
 const http = require('node:http');